rmpel/wp-email-essentials/README.md

 # WordPress Mail Essentials
 A plugin to make WordPress outgoing emails better.

+# BREAKING CHANGES

+From version 4.1.0 on, the plugin is fully WP Coding standards compliant and fully Namespaced.
+The side effect is that While versions 4.0.0 - 4.0.2 are backwards compatible; version 4.1.0 is NOT -- IF -- you access the WP_Email_Essentials methods directly.

+Please TEST your website with the latest version of WPES locally or on a test-server _BEFORE_ you update your live website.

+# Introduction

 The main purpose is to vastly reduce the chances of your emails being marked as spam or being rejected.

 # This plugin offers your WP-site...